A Beginners Guide to Federated Learning

 But, can you smell a “privacy nightmare”?

-The AI market is dominated by tech giants such as Google, Amazon and Microsoft, offering cloud-based AI solutions and APIs.
-In the traditional AI methods, sensitive user data are sent to the servers where models are trained.
+The AI market is dominated by tech giants such as Google, Amazon, and Microsoft, offering cloud-based AI solutions and APIs.
+In the traditional AI methods, sensitive private data are sent to centralized data centers where models are trained.

-That’s awful!
-With the increased awareness of user privacy across different devices and platforms, AI developers should not ignore the fact that their model is accessing and using data that is user-sensitive!
+That isn’t very good!
+With the increased awareness of data protection and user privacy across different devices and platforms, AI developers should not ignore the fact that their model is accessing and using data that is user-sensitive!

 Well, here comes our Savior!
 The Federated Learning approach.